ant0nT/HTMLImgRelative/README.md

 `python3 HTMLImgRelative.py /path/to/directory/with/html/files`

 Functionality has been tested on python 3.8 and macos.
-Other systems will test soon.
+Other systems will be tested soon.

 ### Requirements: